medcomdk/dk-medcom-hospitalnotification/docs/index.md

 <!-- <p>&nbsp;</p>	 -->

 ### 1.3 Technical specification
-The technical specification for HospitalNotification standard is composed by profiles form <a href="https://medcomfhir.dk/ig/dk-medcom-core/" target="_blank">MedComCore IG</a>, <a href="https://medcomfhir.dk/ig/dk-medcom-messaging/" target="_blank">MedComMessaging IG</a> and from <a href="https://medcomfhir.dk/ig/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>.
+The technical specification for HospitalNotification standard is composed by profiles form <a href="https://medcomfhir.dk/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification IG</a>,<a href="https://medcomfhir.dk/ig/dk-medcom-core/" target="_blank">MedComCore IG</a>, <a href="https://medcomfhir.dk/ig/dk-medcom-messaging/" target="_blank">MedComMessaging IG</a> and from <a href="https://medcomfhir.dk/ig/dk-medcom-terminology/" target="_blank">MedCom Terminology IG</a>.

-The profiles that are part of the technical specification for HospitalNotification are:
+The profiles that are part of the technical specification for <a href="https://medcomfhir.dk/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification IG</a> are:
 *	<a href="https://medcomfhir.dk/ig/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-encounter.html" target="_blank">MedComHospitalNotificationEncounter</a>
 *	<a href="https://medcomfhir.dk/ig/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-message.html" target="_blank">MedComHospitalNotificationMessage</a>
 * <a href="https://medcomfhir.dk/ig/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-messageHeader.html" target="_blank">MedComHospitalNotificationMessageHeader</a>